feathersjs/docs/hooks/usage.md

 });
 ```

-## Communicating with other services.
+## Communicating with other services

 Hooks make it convenient to work with other services.
 You can use the `hook.app` object to lookup the services you need to use like this: